 - University Union (Mandela Room, Old Union Hall)

 - Engineering and Science Building

 - University Downtown Center

-Communications and Marketing or the EOC Director shall determine the need to assign a photographer or videographer to take pictures of the scene.
-This may prove helpful in responding to media inquiries, for possible later litigation, as well as documenting events.
+Communications and Marketing or the EOC director shall determine the need to assign a photographer or videographer to take pictures of the scene.
+This may prove helpful in responding to media inquiries, for possible later litigation, as well as for documenting events.

 Communications and Marketing shall determine whether it is appropriate to allow location shooting by TV and newspaper photographers.
 Communications and Marketing shall also determine when, where and who will accompany the media.

 Communications and Marketing shall prepare a standby statement and pre-scripted messages.
 A general statement and messages for expected crises should be drawn up and approved in advance.
 Accurate details can be inserted at the time of the event.
 Communications and Marketing is trained in providing quotes and key messages.